robertkovacs/Literate/Literate.md

 Now we write the body -- this is the meat of the weaver.
-First we write a couple things at the beginning: making sure the `prettyprint` function is called when the page loads, and writing out the title as an `h1`.
+First we write a couple things at the beginning: making sure the `prettyprint` function is called when the page loads, and writing out the title as a `p`.

-Then we loop through each section in the chapter.
-At the beginning of each section, we write the title, and an empty `a` link so that the section title can be linked to.
-We also have to determine if the section title should be a `noheading` class.
-If the section title is empty, then the class should be `noheading` which means that the prose will be moved up a bit towards it -- otherwise it looks like there is too much empty space between the title and the prose.

 ## Write the body
 ```d